The Open Source Project

-Open Source Chardonnay is a collaborative wine project of the Winemakers Co-Op.
-Every harvest, each member winery brings 1,000 pounds of Chardonnay grapes to the crush pad at William Heritage Winery.
-It’s always at Heritage, because they have the only press that can crush almost two and a half tons of grapes at once!
-After a feast of grilled meats and beer, the Chardonnay juice is divided equally, with which each winemaker returns to their own winery.
-This source material – the shared juice from collectively grown grapes – is an open platform for each winemaker to build their own version of Open Source Chardonnay.
+Every harvest each member winery brings 1,000 pounds of designated grapes to a member crush pad to kick off a day of hard work and collaboration.
+The juice is divided equally, with which each winemaker returns to their own winery.
+This source material – the shared juice from collectively grown grapes – is an open platform for each winemaker to build their own expression of each Open Source wine.

-Each year, at the Co-Op’s Spring Portfolio Tasting we debut the new vintage, giving event guests a chance to taste each of the five different versions of the wine.
 Although the labels of each of the five look similar, a careful eye will notice that the topographical lines on each are slightly different, etching the landscape of each winery estate.
-Each winery produces 23 cases of Open Source Chardonnay each year, and it is available at each Portfolio Tasting and in our respective tasting rooms until it is sold out.
+Each winery produces about 23 cases of Open Source wines each year, and it is available upon release at Co-Op events and promotions and in our respective tasting rooms until it is sold out.

 Beginning with a series of Chardonnay releases in 2016, we have produced an Open Source wine each year, with the exception of 2020 when the Covid-19 pandemic interrupted our collective lives.
 The Open Source series is a unique way to see how a skilled winemaker makes his or her mark on a wine.
 Proving that while a great wine is made in the vineyard; it can take the form of many expressions.

 - 2017 Chardonnay (released in 2019)